tomjoht/learnapidoc/_docs/testing_your_documentation/testingdocs_test_your_instructions.md

 Testing your instructions makes the tech writing career a lot more engaging.
 I'd even say that testing all the docs is what converts tech writing from a boring, semi-isolated career to an engaging, interactive role with your team and users.

 There's nothing worse than ending up as a secretary for engineers, where your main task is to record what engineers say, write up notes, send it to them for review, and then listen to their every word as if they're emperors who give you a thumbs up or thumbs down.
-That's not the kind of technical writing work that inspires or motivates me.
+That's not the kind of technical writing work that motivates me.

 Instead, when I can walk through the instructions myself, and confirm whether they work or not, adjusting them with more clarity or detail as needed, that's when things become interesting.
 (And actually, the more I learn about the knowledge domain itself &mdash; the technology, product landscape, business and industry, etc &mdash; the appeal of technical writing increases dramatically.)

 In contrast, if you just stick to technical editing, formatting, publishing, and curating, these activities will likely not fulfill you in your technical writing career (even though these activities are still worthwhile).
-Only when you get your synapses firing in the knowledge domain you're writing in as well as get your hands dirty testing and trying out all the steps and processes does the work of technical writing come alive.
+Only when you get your synapses firing in the knowledge domain you're writing in, as well as get your hands dirty testing and trying out all the steps and processes, does the work of technical writing come alive.

 ## Accounting for the necessary time